30 Day Money back Guarantee on all Purchases

 Verdict: Excellent for assets with no engine, or as a "Plan B" secondary tracker.

-Battery-powered trackers (like the GL300) are magnetic and portable.
+Battery-powered trackers like the GL300 and the Moto are magnetic and portable.
 You can stick them anywhere.
 However, the downside is significant: you must remember to recharge them.
 For a daily driver vehicle, this becomes a hassle quickly.

 We recommend these primarily for two scenarios: